Quantum Correlations Can Speed Up All Classical Computation: Results

-There is a well known tradeoff between the energy-per-second cost of a computation and the time-cost of a computation.
-To exemplify this tradeoff explicitely, consider the logical NOT gate.
+To exemplify this tradeoff explicitly, consider the logical NOT gate.
 This can be implemented quantum mechanically by the application of the unitary operator $U = \sigma_x$.
-The unitary operator in turn can be implemented by setting the Hamiltonian of the qubit system to $H = \sigma_x$ for a time $t = \pi$.

-If instead we use the Hamiltonian $H = 2 \sigma_x$, then we cut the time needed to complete the evolution of a $NOT$ gate in half.
-In general the time $t$ scales in inverse proportion to $p(H)$ where we define
+The unitary operator in turn can be implemented by setting the Hamiltonian of the qubit system to $H = \sigma_x$ for a time $t = \pi/2$.
+If instead we use the Hamiltonian $H = 2 \sigma_x$, then we reduce the time needed to complete the evolution of a $NOT$ gate in half.
+In general the time $t$ scales in inverse proportion to the semi-norm $p(H)$.